mysticdevx/cypress-documentation/content/guides/getting-started/writing-your-first-component-test.md

 </code-group>

-Because our example `LoginForm` component is exported as a named export, we will import it into our spec file like so (if the component was a default export, we would omit the `{}` curly braces):
+Because our example `LoginForm` component is exported as a named export, we will import it into our spec file like so (if the component was exported as a default export, we would omit the `{}` curly braces):

 ```js
 import { LoginForm } from './LoginForm'